In Victory: Magnanimity

 Source: Center for Arms Control and Non-Proliferation (in constant 2009 $’s)

-We’ll Do Great in the Next War Early in 1950, just months before the outbreak of the Korean War the Office of Naval Research asked Fred Terman to build an Applied electronics program for electronic warfare.
+Early in 1950, just months before the outbreak of the Korean War the Office of Naval Research asked Fred Terman to build an Applied electronics program for electronic warfare.
 All branches of the military (the Air Force and Army would fund the program as well) wanted Stanford to build prototypes of electronic intelligence and electronic warfare systems that could be put into production by partners in industry.
 The Navy informs Terman that, “money was not a problem but time was.”

-Crossing the Rubicon – The Applied Electronics Lab Setting up a separate Applied Electronics Lab for military funded programs doubled the size of the electronics program at Stanford.
+Setting up a separate Applied Electronics Lab for military funded programs doubled the size of the electronics program at Stanford.
 The new Applied Electronics Laboratory was built with Navy money and a gift from Hewlett-Packard.
 With the memories of WWII only five years old, and the Cold War now a shooting war in Korea, there was very little discussion (or dissension) about turning a university into a center for the production of military intelligence and electronic warfare systems.

-ELINT, Jammers and OTH The Applied Electronics Lab used the ideas and discoveries (on microwave tubes and receiver circuits) from Terman’s basic research program in the Electronic Research Lab.
+The Applied Electronics Lab used the ideas and discoveries (on microwave tubes and receiver circuits) from Terman’s basic research program in the Electronic Research Lab.
 The Applied Lab would build prototypes of complete systems such as Electronic Intelligence systems, Electronic Warfare Jammers, and Over the Horizon Radar.
 The Applied Electronics Lab also continued work on the Klystron, pushing the tube to produce megawatts in transmitted power.
 (Stanford designed Klystrons producing 2½ Megawatts were manufactured by Varian and Litton would power the radar in the BMEWS (Ballistic Missile Early Warning System) built at the height of the cold war.)
 The close tie between the two labs was a unique aspect of the Stanford Lab.
 Stanford had a Customer Development loop going on inside their own lab.
 The discoveries in tube and circuit research suggested new electronic intelligence and countermeasure techniques and systems; in turn the needs of the Applied Lab pushed tube and circuit development.
 With the Applied Electronics Lab Stanford was becoming something akin to a federal or corporate lab run under university contract.
 The university found government contracts profitable as the government reimbursed their overhead charges (their indirect costs.)
 This means they could fund other non-military academic programs from this overhead.

 The Stanford Applied Electronics Lab built prototypes which were handed off to the military labs for their evaluation.
 Subsequently military labs would contract with companies to build the devices in volume.
 In some cases, branches of the military contracted directly with Stanford which worked with local contractors in Silicon Valley to build these components or systems for the military.
 The prototype ELINT receivers built by the Applied Electronics Lab used the Stanford Traveling Wave Tubes.
 They quickly went into production at Sylvania Electronic Defense Labs down the street in Mountain View and Hallicrafters in Chicago.
 Later versions would be built by numerous industry contractors and installed on the fleet of ELINT planes orbiting the Soviet Union.
 These traveling wave tubes would also become the heart of the panoramic receiver used on the B-52 by the electronic warfare officer to get the bomber through the Soviet Air Defense system.

 Jammers built by the Stanford Applied Electronics Lab used the Stanford Backward Wave Oscillators to produce high power microwaves.
 Unlike the simple noise jammers used in World War II, Soviet radars were becoming more sophisticated and newer designs were fairly immune to noise.
 Instead the jamming signal needed to be much smarter and have a deep understanding of how the targeted radar worked.
 Taking the information gleaned from our ELINT aircraft, Stanford built prototypes of jammers modulated with two new deception jamming techniques – angle jamming and range-gate pull-off.
-Some form of these deception jammers would eventually find their way into most electronic warfare defense systems used in the Cold War; first in the U-2, A-12 and SR-71.
+Some form of these deception jammers would eventually find their way into most electronic warfare defense systems used in the Cold War; first in the spy planes; the U-2, A-12 and SR-71.
 (Ironically the B-52 bomber, which would become the airborne leg of our nuclear triad, would use dumb noise jammers for two more decades – the Air Force opting to put the smart jammers on the B-58 and B-70, high altitude supersonic bombers – one soon obsolete and other never made it into production.)

 The last major area of research that the Applied Electronics Lab group investigated was how radio signals propagated within the earth’s ionosphere.
 Over the next fifteen years this Radio Science Laboratory would receive the most funding of all departments in the lab (from the CIA) to build a ground based ELINT system.
 They would build and deploy two Over The Horizon Radar (OTHR) systems to detect Soviet and Chinese ballistic missile tests using ground based radars.

-Guards at the Door – Stanford Joins the Cold War In 1953 the Office of Naval Research told Terman that all military-funded projects (basic or applied, classified or not) needed to be in their own separate physical building.
+In 1953 the Office of Naval Research told Terman that all military-funded projects (basic or applied, classified or not) needed to be in their own separate physical building.
 As a result Stanford moved the Applied work from the Electronics Research Lab into its own building.

 In 1955, the pretense of keeping unclassified and classified work separate imposed too much of an administrative overhead and Stanford merged the Applied Electronics Lab and the Electronics Research Laboratory into the Systems Engineering Lab.
 The Applied Electronics portion of the lab was now the size of a small company.
 It had 100 people, 18 of them full time faculty, 33 research associates and assistants and 33 other tube technicians, draftsman, machinists, etc. Over half this lab would hold clearances for military secrets.
 (Top Secret: Terman, Harris, McGhie, Secret: 44 others, Confidential: 8 others.
 Terman, Harris and Rambo also had Atomic Energy Commission “Q” clearances.)
 Some students who were getting their engineering graduate degrees wrote masters and PhD thesis that were classified.
 Unless you had the proper clearances you couldn’t read them.
 Terman and Stanford had just made a major bet on the cold war, and Stanford ranked sixth among university defense contractors.

 A security guard was stationed at the door of the Applied Electronics Lab to ensure that only those with proper security clearance could enter.
-The law of unintended consequences meant that this most casual addition in front of a university building would result in the occupation and destruction of the lab (and its twin at MIT) and the end of the program 14 years later.
+The law of unintended consequences meant that this most casual addition in front of a university building would result in the occupation and destruction of the lab (and its twin at MIT) and the end of the program during the Vietnam War 14 years later.
 (More on this in a later post.)

-Show and Tell – The Stanford ELINT and Electronic Warfare Contractors Meeting During a typical year, the Applied Electronics Lab would host classified visits from military labs and defense contractors.
+During a typical year, the Applied Electronics Lab would host classified visits from military labs and defense contractors.
 By early 1950’s Stanford started holding a two day meeting for contractors and the military.

 1955 Stanford Contractors Meeting

 The 1955 attendee list gives you a feeling of the “who’s who” of the military/industrial establishment: RCA, GE, Motorola, AIL, Bendix, Convair, Mepar, Crosley, Westinghouse, McDonnell Aircraft, Douglas Aircraft, Boeing, Lockheed, Hughes Aircraft, North American, Bell Aircraft, Glen Martin, Ryan Aeronautics, Farnsworth, Sperry, Litton, Polarad, Hallicrafters, Varian, Emerson, Dumont, Maxson, Collins Radio.
 Other universities doing classified ELINT and Electronic Warfare work attended including University of Michigan, Georgia Institute of Technology and Cornell.
-Over a hundred government contractors reviewed Stanford’s work on tubes and systems.
+Over a hundred government contractors reviewed Stanford’s work on microwave tubes and systems.

 Stanford Contractors Meeting 1955 Attendees